She'r-e Nimaa'i: Afsaneh, Manifesto of She'r-e Nimaa'i

 The lyrical and wavy spirit of the "Afsaneh" and the length and detail of the narrative and dramatic work make the critic seem to have Nizami Ganjavi effect on Nima Yooshij's actions and thought more than anything else.
-"Afsaneh" was one of the first narrative poems of Nima Yoshij, which consisted of two complete narratives and a number of fragmentary narratives.
+"Afsaneh" was one of the first narrative poems of Nima Yooshij, which consisted of two complete narratives and a number of fragmentary narratives.
 "Afsaneh" is not a single narrative; Rather, it is an argument between two sides of the dialogue that in some discourse essays, a story is narrated by mentioning a memory.
-For the first time in Iranian poetry, "Afsaneh" was very far from its predecessors in terms of form and content; Especially Nima Yoshij's great innovation in how to present personal intentions.
+For the first time in Iranian poetry, "Afsaneh" was very far from its predecessors in terms of form and content; especially Nima Yooshij's great innovation in how to present personal intentions.

 Nima Yooshij's comment on traditional Persian poetry

 Nima Yooshij hated ancient Persian poetry in the beginning of his poetry.
 But later he changed his mind.
 He once wrote: I had a strange hatred of all the old literature of the past ...
 Now I know it was a flaw.

 His style in his poems was traditional at first, but after a while he became well acquainted with the French language, he lost his desire to compose in the old style of Persian poetry and to create a change in Persian poetry in a new and new style.
-However, a study of Nima Yoshij's poems shows that the imagination in these poems has much in common with the imagination in the poems of ancient Iranian poets.
+However, a study of Nima Yooshij's poems shows that the imagination in these poems has much in common with the imagination in the poems of ancient Iranian poets.